 ii.
-The average daily enrollment contingency the private school must achieve in order to generate the increase; and iii.
+The average daily enrollment contingency the approved private school for students with disabilities must achieve in order to generate the increase; and iii.
 The specific dollar amount or percentage of original contracted salary to be paid pursuant to (a)14ii above.

-15. An approved private school for the disabled that incurs merit pay increases shall have adopted a formal board policy that outlines the criteria of the merit pay plan(s).
+15. An approved private school for students with disabilities that incurs merit pay increases shall have adopted a formal board policy that outlines the criteria of the merit pay plan(s).
 The plan(s) shall be submitted for approval to the Commissioner prior to implementation.
 The private school shall make payment of such merit pay increase upon achievement of the criteria set forth in the approved plan, but no later than the following January 31st.
 Such payment shall not be at the discretion of management.
 The plan(s) shall include the following: